MrFlibble wrote on 2021-02-17, 19:49:

 So, was FST good?
 Eh, it was for a time.
 Out of the 5-and-a-half utilities (world.exe (for making the game arena map), model.exe (flight model generator), colours.exe (for working with the limited palettes supported by fly.exe - it has a limit of ~239 colors that were gourard shaded, and 10 or so that were not shaded (so they can act as "light panels", so to speak) and a few reserved for explosions and cockpit instruments, cockpit.exe (for putting instruments onto 256 color PCX files (with an alpha channel for simulating cockpit windows), shape.exe (a 3D shape designer/editor)+view.exe (the Windows GDI based 3D object viewer, very clunky by modern standards), it was shape.exe that as considered well designed.
 It actually worked quite well to design 3D meshes of objects for realtime 3D use, and with good planning and modularity you can design some excellent meshes for it that were more precise than, say, early versions of blender.
 It supports grouping, extrusion, and the usual rotate/mirror/skew functions that people take for granted...and this was made back in '93!

 Simis talked about releasing FST2/FST98 back about 23 years ago, which never happened.
-Domark getting bought out by Eidos, Eidos cancelling Confirmed Kill (later discussion), Simis leaving Eidos and then being hired by Microsoft to do Train Sim/TS2 were a big part of it.
+Domark got bought out by Eidos, Eidos cancelled Confirmed Kill (later discussion), Simis left Eidos (Simis had a side business doing medical imaging and was not dependent on EIDOS to survive, so when EIDOS went south they did a management buyout and left) and then being hired by Microsoft to do Train Sim/TS2 were a big part of it.
 The game engine wasn’t entirely the issue (it could definitely use some work there though) - there were need to improve the authoring tools.
 I think some of the guys got sick and tired of waiting for a future that never came, and went onto other things.